The Parisi formula for mixed $p$-spin models: Proof

-In addition, it is clear that $R^\kappa$ is weakly exchangeable and satisfies the Ghirlanda-Guerra identities (\ref{GGgen}).
-Then, by the Dovbysh-Sudakov representation (\ref{DS}), $R^\kappa$ can be generated by a sample from some random measure $G^\kappa$ on the unit ball of a Hilbert space.
-If for simplicity we assume that $q^*\not = j/k$ for $j\leq k$ then $\kappa(q^*)$ is the largest point in the support of the distribution of $\kappa(R_{1,2})$ and by Theorem 2 in \cite{PGG} the measure $G^\kappa$ is concentrated on the sphere $\|\vrho\|^2 = \kappa(q^*)$.
-When $k\to\infty$, the distribution of $R^\kappa$ converges weakly to the distribution of $R$ and if we denote by $\la\cdot\ra_\kappa$ the average with respect to the measure $G^\kappa$ then Lemma \ref{LemPhi} implies that
+In addition, it is clear that $R^\kappa$ is weakly exchangeable and satisfies the Ghirlanda--Guerra identities (\ref{GGgen}).
+Then, by the Dovbysh--Sudakov representation (\ref{DS}), $R^\kappa$ can be generated by a sample from some random measure $G^\kappa$ on the unit ball of a Hilbert space.
+If for simplicity we assume that $q^*\not= j/r$ for $j\leq r$, then $\kappa(q^*)$ is the largest point in the support of the distribution of $\kappa(R_{1,2})$ and, by Theorem~2 in~\cite{PGG}, the measure $G^\kappa$ is concentrated on the sphere $\|\vrho\|^2 = \kappa(q^*)$.
+When $r\to\infty$, the distribution of $R^\kappa$ converges weakly to the distribution of $R$ and if we denote by $\langle \cdot\rangle_\kappa$ the average with respect to the measure $G^\kappa$, then Lemma \ref{LemPhi} implies that

-approximates the right hand side of (\ref{limAS1}).
-It is well known that an ultrametric measure, such as $G^\kappa$, that satisfies the Ghirlanda-Guerra identities and under which the overlaps $R^\kappa$ take finitely many values as in (\ref{finite}) can be identified with the discrete Ruelle probability cascades by the Baffioni-Rosati theorem \cite{BR} (see the proof of Theorem 15.3.6 in \cite{SG2} for details).
-The fact that in this case (\ref{fterm}) coincides with $X_0(\vec{m},\vec{q})$ in (\ref{Pk}) with parameters $q_j = j/k$ and $m_j = \e\la I(R_{1,2}\leq q_j)\ra$ is also well known (see e.g. Theorem 14.2.1 in \cite{SG2}).
-One can similarly show that (\ref{limAS2}) corresponds to the second term in (\ref{Pk}) and this finishes the proof of Theorem \ref{Th1}.
-One could also work with the continuous Ruelle probability cascades using a general theory developed in \cite{Bolthausen} but, at this point, it was easier to simply discretize the overlap array and Gibbs measure.
+approximates the right-hand side of (\ref{limAS1}).
+It is well known that an ultrametric measure, such as $G^\kappa$, that satisfies the Ghirlanda--Guerra identities and under which the overlaps $R^\kappa$ take finitely many values as in (\ref{finite}), can be identified with the discrete Ruelle probability cascades by the Baffioni-Rosati theorem \cite{BR} (see the proof of Theorem 15.3.6 in \cite{SG2} for details).
+The fact that in this case~(\ref{fterm}) coincides with $X_0(\vec{m},\vec{q})$ in (\ref{Pk}) with parameters $k=r-1$, $q_j = j/r$ and $m_j = \e\langle I(R_{1,2}< q_{j+1})\rangle $ is also well known (see, e.g., Theorem~14.2.1 in~\cite{SG2}).
+One can similarly show that~(\ref{limAS2}) corresponds to the second term in~(\ref{Pk}) and this finishes the proof of Theorem~\ref{Th1}.
+One could also work with the continuous Ruelle probability cascades using a general theory developed in~\cite{Bolthausen}, but, at this point, it was easier to simply discretize the overlap array and Gibbs measure.